aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/sim/sim.rst

    :Allowed values: ``8`` ``16`` ``32`` ``64``
    :Examples: ``--sim-prec 8``

-Specify the representation of the real numbers.
+Specify the representation of the real numbers in the receiver part of the chain.
 64-bit and 32-bit precisions imply a floating-point representation of the real numbers.
 16-bit and 8-bit imply a fixed-point representation of the real numbers (see the :ref:`qnt-quantizer-parameters` to configure the quantization).

 Description of the allowed values: